-The administrative staff has already decided to restrict visits to nursing homes.
-They are valid up to and including Sunday, 15 November.
-Persons living in old people's and nursing homes or in outpatient assisted living communities may then receive visits from a maximum of two persons three times per calendar week for one hour each.
-Since Monday, 19 October, a general obligation to wear masks has been in force in schools from the fifth grade upwards.
-Practical physical education is also prohibited in schools for all age groups in closed rooms.
-During training and competitions of professional, top-class and amateur sports in closed rooms no more spectators are allowed, outside from now on - as mentioned above - a maximum of 50 spectators.
+The administrative staff has already adopted visitation restrictions at nursing facilities.
+They are in effect through and including Sunday, Nov.
+15. People who live in nursing homes and care homes or in outpatient assisted living communities may then receive visits from a maximum of two people for a maximum of three times per calendar week for one hour each time.
+Since Monday, October 19, a general mask requirement has been in force in schools from the fifth grade onwards.
+Practical physical education is also prohibited in schools for all grades indoors.
+No spectators are allowed during training and competitions of professional, top and amateur sports indoors, and from now on - as mentioned above - a maximum of 50 spectators will be allowed outdoors.
 In addition, the ban on visiting Wiesbaden clinics will continue to apply.

-The Health Department can be reached by telephone at (0611) 312828 (Monday to Friday from 8 a.m. to 12 noon and from 1 p.m. to 4 p.m. and on weekends from 9 a.m. to 1 p.m.).
+The health department can be reached by phone at (0611) 312828 (Monday through Friday from 8 a.m. to 12 p.m. and from 1 p.m. to 4 p.m., and on weekends from 9 a.m. to 1 p.m.).

-The employees of the Hesse Corona Hotline answer questions about health and quarantine daily from 9 a.m. to 3 p.m. under (0800) 5554666.
-Further questions, concerns and information on the corona virus are answered Monday to Thursday from 8 a.m. to 5 p.m. and Friday from 8 a.m. to 3 p.m.
-Up-to-date information on the topic of corona is also available at
+(0800) 5554666 daily from 9 am to 3 pm.
+Other questions, concerns and information about the Corona virus are answered Monday through Thursday from 8 a.m. to 5 p.m. and Friday from 8 a.m. to 3 p.m.
+Up-to-date information about Corona is also available at